cocos/cocos-docs/en/editor/publish/index.md

 ## Preparation Work

 The game project can be published when it is developed normally and the preview results meet the requirements.
-The preparatory work that need to be done before publishing includes:
+The preparations work that need to be done before publishing includes:

 - [About the Build Panel](build-panel.md)
 - [Build Options](build-options.md)

 ## Publishing Platform

-Currently, Cocos Creator supports publishing platforms as follows:
+Currently, Cocos Creator supports publishing to the following platforms:

 - [Publish to Web Platforms](publish-web.md)
 - [Publish to Native Platforms](native-options.md)